Craig Chalquist, PhD, PhD

 –Nietzsche

-Wisdom is not just for elite thinkers on the peaks of mountains or secluded in august halls of learning.
+Wisdom is not just for elite thinkers up on mountain peaks or secluded in august halls of learning.
 To remain relevant and vital, wisdom must get dirty, go outside, and bring us together.
 It must be engaged with the struggles of the day.

 The Castalia Crisis

-There is a passage in Hesse’s last novel, The Glass Bead Game, that always pains me to read.
+A certain passage in Hesse’s last novel, The Glass Bead Game, always pains me to read.
 It is Joseph Knecht’s circular letter to the Board of Educators of Castalia, a future institute of researchers, contemplatives, and philosophers.
 Cloistered from the hurly-burly of ordinary life, Castalians have dedicated themselves to the preservation of the fruits of Mind as distilled into a great synthesis they call the Glass Bead Game.
 Only the brightest lights can gain admittance to Castalia, and only the brightest of the bright can play the Game.

 One of these is Joseph Knecht, who after many years of training and self-cultivation becomes Castalia's leader.

 One day, Knecht—whose name means "knight" and connotes service—begins to think about how thoroughly Castalia has cut itself off from the world around it.
-Castalians are too busy to dirty their hands with politics, finance, economics, social justice, or even history, which to them means Jesus and Bach, Pascal and Plato, not the unending generals, bloodbaths, and upheavals no Castalian could bother himself with thinking about.
+Castalians are too busy to dirty their hands with politics, finance, economics, social justice, or even history, which to them means Jesus and Bach, Pascal and Plato, not the unending armies, bloodbaths, and upheavals no Castalian could be bothered to upset his detachment by thinking about.

 If, now, we regard our Order as a nobility and try to examine ourselves to see to what extent we earn our special position by our conduct toward the whole of the people and toward the world, to what extent we have already been infected by the characteristic disease of nobility—hubris, conceit, class arrogance, self-righteousness, exploitativeness—if we conduct such a self-examination, we may be seized by a good many doubts...The average Castalian may regard the man of the outside world, the man who is not a scholar, without contempt, envy or malice, but he does not regard him as a brother, does not see him as his employer, does not in the least feel that he shares responsibility for what is going on outside in the world.